krupal-panchal/wp-cli/README.md

 ### This is simple WP CLI repo for learning purpose, which I have created.

-If you want to learn something more you can simply fork this repo and update accorging to you.
+If you want to learn something more you can simply fork this repo and update according your need.

 Add this repo in your theme root, and add below code to your `functions.php` to just load the `wp-cli` directory.